WangLabCSU/PERCEPTIONx/README.md

 An R package for predicting patient response and resistance to cancer treatment using single-cell transcriptomics.

-## Overview
+## 1. Overview

-PERCEPTION (PatiEnt Response Prediction using Single-Cell Transcriptomics) is a computational framework that predicts how individual patients respond to drug treatments by leveraging both bulk and single-cell RNA sequencing data.
+PERCEPTION (PERsonalized single-Cell Expression-based Planning for Treatments In ONcology) is a computational framework that predicts how individual patients respond to drug treatments by leveraging both bulk and single-cell RNA sequencing data.
 It trains models on DepMap cell line data and applies them to patient single-cell expression profiles, enabling clone-level drug sensitivity prediction and patient-level response stratification.

 This package is an R implementation of the original PERCEPTION pipeline, providing a unified and reproducible interface for model training, prediction, evaluation, and visualization.